bundlewrap/bundlewrap/docs/content/repo/items.py.md

 ## needs

 One such attribute is `needs`.
 It allows for setting up dependencies between items.
-This is not something you will have to to very often, because there are already implicit dependencies between items types (e.g. all files depend on the users owning them).
+This is not something you will have to do very often, because there are already implicit dependencies between items types (e.g. all files automatically depend on the users owning them).
 Here are two examples:

 	my_items = {
 	    'item1': {